-This fall we will meet at 11:30 during weeks 4-6.
-Reservations are not required, but as we may use Zoom, you are encouraged to contact the office so that we will be prepared to welcome you and can share the password.
-The group is led by one of the deans of spiritual and religious life.
+Reservations are not required, but you are encouraged to contact the office so that we will be prepared to welcome you.
+Each term the group is led by one of the deans within Spiritual and Religious Life.

 Individual meetings with Dean Morgan-Clement are available upon request.